OSGConnect/connectbook/scp.md

-[title]: - "Transferring files to login.osgconnect.net using scp"
+[title]: - "Using scp to transfer files"

 Background
 ----------